-In 2000, Bankside’s chief eyesore, a goliath power station—steely and cavernous, a cathedral to soulless industry—was ingeniously converted into the national contemporary art collection and is now as integral to London as the Quire of Westminster Abbey or the Dome of St Paul’s, with 5.3 million annual visitors, making it Britain’s number-two attraction.
-The mammoth Turbine Hall, cleared of machinery to form a meadowlike expanse of concrete, hosts works created by major-league artists in its Hyundai Commission (once called the Unilever Series).
+In 2000, Bankside’s most reviled eyesore, a bleak power station—steely and cavernous, a cathedral to the soulless machinery of industry—was ingeniously converted into the national contemporary art collection of pieces made since 1900.
+Now it’s a temple to the machinery of the art world.
+It’s as integral to the tourist’s London as the Quire of Westminster Abbey or the Dome of St Paul’s, attracting 4.7 million annual visitors.
+The mammoth Turbine Hall, cleared of machinery to form a meadowlike expanse of concrete, often hosts works created by major-league artists for its periodic Hyundai Commission.
 People of every background frolic there as if it were a park.
-This building is a star.

 In 2016, the Tate took on declining attendance by expanding its exhibition spaces by 60 percent with a newly built expansion in back.
 Now the Turbine Hall connects the original post-industrial, three-level galleries (the riverfront Boiler House) with a twisting 10-story custom-built tower behind them (Blavatnik Building) that’s topped with a terrace for views of St Paul’s dome.
 Beneath the new tower, in the power station’s former oil tanks, new performance spaces try to engage visitors (check online ahead of time for what’s on).